Dorothy Scouler 1910-1972

 Dorothy Elizabeth Scouler 1910 – 1972

 Dorothy was born in August 1910 in the Parish of Cosgrove.
 Unfortunately her mother, Alice Jubilee Scouler, died shortly after her birth.
 Dorothy lived with her Grandparents, William and Elizabeth Panter, of Ivy Cottage, Watling Street Old Stratford.
 This was situated between The Swan and the Cosgrove Road.
-William had bought the freehold of the cottage in 1905 for £300 (ref Wolverton Express 8 Sept 1905) Also living there were for of her mother’s brothers and sisters.
+William had bought the freehold of the cottage in 1905 for £300 (ref Wolverton Express 8 Sept 1905) Also living there were four of her mother’s brothers and sisters.
 Her father, John Scouler, a native of Scotland, moved to Canada

 William had previously been a coal dealer but was listed in the 1911 census as a cattle dealer and grazier.

 Dorothy didn’t take running seriously until she was about 14.
 However, in 1925 she entered a competition in Luton and won.
 From then her commitment to the sport grew.
 She then attended trails at Middlesex Ladies Athletics Club and gained a membership there.
 The club was co-founded by Vera Maud Palmer and became one of the most prestigious for women athletes.
 In their early days events were held mainly in London parks, like Battersea, Regent’s and Victoria.
+During 1925 and 1926 she won several more races at amateur athletic meetings collecting prize money totalling around £40

 Dorothy’s performances improved over the next year or so and in 1926 she was selected to represent Great Britain at the Women’s Olympic Games in Gothenberg, Sweden.
+There was some controversy in the build up to the trip to Sweden as her grandfather would not let her attend with a chaperone from the family accompanying her.
+Initially there was resistance by the organising body to contribute towards travel costs.
+However, eventually this was resolved.

 In August 1926, in the same week she turned 16, Dorothy Scouler arrived in Gothenburg, Sweden, to take part in the 1926 Women’s World Games, at the Slottsskogsvallen Stadium.
 She was accompanied by her aunt, who acted as a chaperone.